-In the Autumn Statement on 22 November 2023 the Chancellor of the Exchequer announced that the local housing allowance (LHA) rate will be increased for the first time in three years, and will cover the cheapest third (30th percentile) of local market rents from April 2024.
+In the Autumn Statement on 22 November 2023 the Chancellor of the Exchequer announced that the local housing allowance (LHA) rate will be increased for the first time in three years and will cover the cheapest third (30th percentile) of local market rents from April 2024.
 The LHA rate is determined based on a survey of private market rents within a broad rental market area.
 This higher LHA rate will increase the amount of temporary accommodation expenditure that can be claimed back through DWP subsidy which will help to address the overall position for 2024/25 onwards.

-- K. Utility costs due to the rise in energy costs and inflationary pressures, additional costs of £40,000 are projected in 2023/24, mainly due to the increase in utility costs for the Council's employment estates. - L. Planning income a planning income shortfall of £150,000 is currently anticipated for 2023/24.
-This projection includes the recent legislative amendment to increase planning application fees with effect from 6 December 2023.
+- K. Utility costs due to the rise in energy costs and inflationary pressures, additional costs of £40,000 are projected in 2023/24, mainly due to the increase in utility costs for the Council's employment estates. - L. Planning income a planning income shortfall of £120,000 is currently anticipated for 2023/24.
+This is a slightly improved position from the last monitoring report when a shortfall of £150,000 was projected.
+The income projection includes the recent legislative amendment to increase planning application fees with effect from 6 December 2023.
 Application fees have been increased by 35% for major schemes and 25% for all other applications.
 This is expected to generate around £60,000 to £70,000 of additional planning income in a full year.
 The legislative amendment also introduced an annual rise in application fees linked to inflation (and capped at 10%) every April from 2025 onwards. - M. Insurance insurance costs are currently anticipated to be around £30,000 higher than budgeted in 2023/24 due to inflationary pressures.